 The Soviet and West German Foreign Ministers, have encountered difficulties in their talks on a possible treaty to renounce force.

-The Soviet and West German Foreign Ministers, have encountered difficulties in their talks on a possible treaty to renounce force.
+Background: The Soviet and West German Foreign Ministers, have encountered difficulties in their talks on a possible treaty to renounce force.
 They resumed negotiations today (Thursday July 30) after a brief pause to think over each other's stand.

 Herr Walter Scheel, the West German Foreign Minister who opened the negotiations with Mr. Andrei Gromyko on Monday (July 27), requested the pause in talks for "technical reasons", German officials said.